vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:BulletExercise lang:sql xp:100 key:09f21bae4c
 ## SELECTing multiple columns

 Well done!
 Now you know how to select single columns.

 In the real world, you will often want to select multiple columns.
-Thankfully, SQL makes it really easy to select multiple columns.
-To select multiple columns from a table, you can simply separate the columns with commas!
+Thankfully, SQL makes this really easy.
+To select multiple columns from a table, you can simply separate the column names with commas!

 For example, this query selects two columns, `name` and `birthdate`, from the `people` table: